balderdashy/sails-docs/reference/Models.md

 #### save

 The save method updates the database with the parent instance's current values and returns the newly saved object.
 This is shorthand for Model.update({ attributes }, cb)
+* Warning!
+Your data will not be validated before it is saved.
+Call .validate() before you .save() !
 ##### Example Usage

 ```javascript